 After soaking, unclog the drain holes and allow everything to flow out.
 Rinse well with hot water.
 Then get your tools out and dig into the little corners and crevices.
 See below for some tools to try.

 - Screwdriver and rag to dig into grime corners

 If things are really bad:

 - Remove the doors to do a thorough cleaning job.
 Instructions can be found at WikiHow.

-- I don’t know how the above solutions will react with all the various metals and finishes used for tracks, please test first before using to ensure they (or the finish) won’t be damaged.
+- I don’t know how the above solutions will react with all the various metals and finishes used for hardware, please test first before using to ensure they (or the finish) won’t be damaged.